Notoriousbrain/nft-marketplace/readme.md

 In the first server, you will be provided with 20 demo accounts, copy any of the demo accounts `private key` and click on import.

-Now you have a demo account with 10000 ETH <Not original ETH> to use.
+Now you have a demo account with 10000 demo ETH <Not original ETH> to use.
 ## Features

 - Light/dark mode toggle